Saidsp19/sidecar/README.md

 [Vector Signal and Image Processing Library](http://openvsip.org) spec.
 I have a slightly modified fork of [OpenVSIP](https://github.com/openvsip/openvsip) that compiles on macOS.
 To install:

-> NOTE: the `ppidisplay` program will not run if the window system is Wayland (the `ascope` application works fine).
-> You should be able to chose to use an X11 windowing environment from the login screen.
-I have no time to work on
-> changes to make the Open GL applications work properly when run in Wayland.

 ```
 % git clone https://github.com/bradhowes/openvsip.git
 % cd openvsip